dmprotocolai/dungeon-master-protocol/README.md

 ## 🧐 About This Research

 My private research, including methodologies for maintaining long-term narrative and persona coherence (The "Dungeon Master Protocol"), is considered a proprietary trade secret and is not available for public review.
-Some elements are available as open source
+Some elements are available as open source.

 Contact: